Jabulani-N/atlas-machine_learning/pipeline/apis/README.md

   * on second thought, that will not work if the results are like 100 pages of data I'd be attempting to temporarily store.
 It is paginated for a reason, after all.
     * likely, it's more efficient to simply scroll through the pages and extract the useful data as I go, so I never spend more than one page's worth of memory.

+## Task 1 - Where am I?

+Planets don't get a species list. instead, create a list of homeworlds for each entry in sentient species.
+* remove dupes from the list